-Essays in Writing America: Classroom Literacy and Public Engagement present stories by teachers who participated in the NEH-funded Keeping and Creating American Communities project.
+Writing America: Classroom Literacy and Public Engagement presents stories by teachers who participated in the NEH-funded Keeping and Creating American Communities project.
 Co-published by NWP and Teachers College Press, Writing America takes readers inside classrooms ranging from middle school through university.
-But each chapter also looks beyond the instructional setting to position educational decision-making by students and teachers in a public, culture-making context.
-The shared vision behind the curricular literacies these teachers cultivate with their students affirms ways that learners can become empowered community members.
+Each chapter also looks beyond its instructional setting to position students and teachers in a public, culture-making context.
+The shared vision behind curricular literacies these teachers cultivate with their students show how learners can become empowered community members.

 Managing Literacy, Mothering America, Sarah’s first academic monograph, won a Choice award from the American Library Association.
-This text is now available digitally from its original publisher, the University of Pittsburgh Press, here.
-Managing Literacy, Mothering America traces links between nineteenth-century US women’s home-based and domestically-oriented teaching and their efforts to claim social influence during an era when such avenues as voting were still closed to them.
-Sarah analyzes literary and educational contributions by writers ranging from Lydia Sigourney, Lydia Maria Child, Harriet Beecher Stowe, and Frances E. W. Harper to more recent authorial heirs who adapted the genre of domestic literacy narratives to away-from-home contexts for shaping American culture.
-This book has been widely reviewed and regularly cited for its contributions to fields ranging from American literature to gender studies and the history of American education.
+This text is available digitally from its original publisher, the University of Pittsburgh Press, here.
+Managing Literacy, Mothering America traces links between nineteenth-century US women’s home-based and domestically-oriented teaching and their efforts to claim social influence during an era when avenues like voting were still closed to them.
+Sarah analyzes literary and educational contributions by writers ranging from Lydia Sigourney and Harriet Beecher Stowe and Frances E. W. Harper to authorial heirs who adapted the genre to away-from-home contexts for shaping American culture.
+This book has been widely cited for its contributions to fields ranging from American literature to gender studies and the history of American education.